kevinscaria/InstructABSA/README.md

 ## Joint Tasks

 The Joint task models can be trained from scratch or alternatively can be used to run inference on your datasets directly.
 This can be done through CLI (check the [Scripts](https://github.com/kevinscaria/InstructABSA/tree/main/Scripts) folder) or by adapting your code similar to run_model.py.
 An example shell command to run inference on individual samples is shown below.

+A sample notebook for training and evluating Joint Task can be found [here](https://github.com/kevinscaria/InstructABSA/blob/main/JointTask_Training_&_Inference.ipynb).

 To evaluate the Joint Task on a single input using CLI run the following:
 ```shell